Originally Published February 27, 2017

 I’m aware there are questions people have when they meet my son.
 I know this because there was once a time when I didn’t have a kid on the autism spectrum.
 Heck, there was a time when I had no kids at all.
 I vaguely remember that time.
 I think Britney Spears shaved her head.
 Everything else is a blur.

 No one asks, but I’m positive that most people wonder about what it must be like to live our lives when they watch me interact with Lucas.
-Whether it’s his occasional shouting or clapping, I know it must seem completely new to them.
-While I can’t pretend to know the tone of their curiosity, I’m sure it’s there and balances out to, “What must it be like when they’re all alone back at home?”
+Whether it’s his screeching or clapping, I know it must seem completely new to them.
+While I can’t pretend to know the tone of their curiosity, I’m sure it’s there and balances out to, “What must it be like when a special needs family is alone back at home?”

 It’s a sensitive question that people must imagine is both emotional and profound.
 So I offer this emotional and profound answer.